-1. Describe and explain the cultural, contextual and personal factors that influence interactions within multinational companies.
+1. Explain the cultural, contextual and personal factors that influence interactions within multinational companies.

-2. Describe your personal and cultural values and behavioural preferences when working in a team environment and how those values and behavioural preferences impact your ability to function and manage effectively in a cross-cultural business environment.
+2. Explain how your personal and cultural values and behavioural preferences when working in a team environment impact your ability to function and manage effectively in a cross-cultural business environment.

 3. Diagnose personal, contextual and cultural factors that help or hinder multicultural team effectiveness in teams in which you personally work.

 4. Deliver a logically constructed persuasive presentation using appropriate visual aids.

 5. Articulate ideas, decisions, recommendations and other information in a clear, concise writing style tailored to a given audience.